Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Tongkat Ali?

-The most frequently cited study is Talbott et al. (2013, PMID: 23754792), a 4-week pilot in 63 moderately stressed adults.
-At 200 mg/day of a standardized water extract, cortisol dropped 16% and testosterone increased 37% compared to placebo.
-Those are attention-grabbing numbers, but the sample was small, the study was short, and the participants were selected for elevated stress - a population where cortisol-mediated testosterone suppression is more likely to respond to an adaptogenic intervention.
+The most cited trial gave 200mg/day to 63 moderately stressed adults for 4 weeks and found cortisol dropped 16% while testosterone increased 37%.
+Attention-grabbing numbers, but the sample was small, the study short, and the participants were selected for elevated stress - a population where stress-driven testosterone suppression is more likely to respond.

-A 2022 systematic review and meta-analysis by Leisegang et al. (PMID: 35269792) pooled available RCTs and concluded that Eurycoma longifolia supplementation significantly increased total testosterone levels, with a standardized mean difference favoring supplementation.
-However, the authors noted high heterogeneity across studies and called for larger, longer trials.
-The honest summary: tongkat ali likely has real effects on testosterone and cortisol in stressed or hypogonadal men, the fertility data is promising, but we need bigger and better trials to be confident about effect sizes - and healthy young men should not expect dramatic results.
+A recent pooled analysis of available trials concluded that tongkat ali does significantly increase total testosterone, but with high variability across studies.
+The honest summary: tongkat ali likely has real effects on testosterone and cortisol in stressed or low-T men, the fertility data is promising, but bigger trials are needed - and healthy young men should not expect dramatic results.

 Does It Work?
 The Evidence